fyquah/fyquah.github.io/_posts/2015-04-16-rails-deployment.md

 }
 ~~~

-certificate.crt and private_key.key should be provided by the SSL certificate provider.
-Explaination of the certificates are beyond the scope of this simple tutorial, but do remember to place them in the /etc/nginx/ssl directory.

 In the second scenario, we want to redirect all HTTP requests to its HTTPS equivalent.
 We can achieve this with a simple server block in /etc/nginx/nginx.conf

 ~~~text